Introduction on the Serie A and fantasy football

 The Serie A, an internationally recognized footballing brand

 Name recognition certainly adds to the appeal of the competition.
 It is also a detail that can prove enticing to fantasy football fans.
-Creating a team starring Ronaldo, Milinkovic-Savic, Immobile and Mertens is realistic in a fantasy football game such as FootballCoin.
+Creating a team starring Ronaldo, Milinkovic-Savic, Immobile and Mertens is realistic in an online fantasy football game such as FootballCoin.

 Fantasy football remains an issue of considerable concern for the vast majority of Italian sports fans.
 It is believed that during the peak years of Fantacalcio, there were thousands upon thousands of leagues created.
 Times have moved on, the fantasy sports market is more varied, but the popularity of these kinds of sports has not decreased.
 If anything newer generations of supporters is discovering the world of fantasy sports.